PanagiotisGia-prog/Text-Adventure-Game/README.md

 - For changes, create a branch, implement tests where feasible, and submit a pull request with a clear description.

 ## License
 This project is provided under the MIT License.
-See `LICENSE` for details (or add one if missing).

 ## Credits
 Created using Visual Studio and .NET.
 Thanks to everyone who enjoys debugging with coffee.